Battle of Haifa (1948)

-The Battle of Haifa, also known as the Fall of Haifa, and called by the Jewish forces Operation Bi'ur Hametz (מבצע ביעור חמץ "Passover Cleansing"), was a Haganah operation carried out on 21–22 April 1948 and a major event in the final stages of the civil war in Palestine, leading up to the 1948 Arab-Israeli War.
+The Battle of Haifa, also known as the Fall of Haifa, and called by the Jewish forces Operation Bi'ur Hametz (מבצע ביעור חמץ "Cleansing the Leaven" or "Passover Cleaning"), was a Haganah operation carried out on 21–22 April 1948 and a major event in the final stages of the civil war in Palestine, leading up to the 1948 Arab–Israeli War.

 The objective of the operation was the capture of the Arab neighborhoods of Haifa.
 The operation formed part of the 1948 Palestinian expulsion and flight, with approximately 15,000 Arab residents being displaced between April 21–22, and with only 4,000 remaining in the city by mid-May from a pre-conflict population of approximately 65,000.

 Background

-Before the war, Haifa was a mixed city with a population of 135,000, split between Jews (70,000) and Palestinian Arabs (65,000).
+Before the war, Haifa was a mixed city with a population of 135-140,000, split between Jews (70,000-74,000) and Palestinian Arabs (65,000-70,000).
 The two populations were largely separate, with the main Jewish areas of the city being Hadar HaCarmel, Bat Galim, and Neve Sha'anan, while Halisa, Wadi Salib, Wadi Nisnas, Kfur Samir, and Wadi al-Jimal were predominantly Arab.

 A significant port city situated on the Mediterranean coast, Haifa was a strategic location in Palestine.
 Having been allocated to a Jewish state under the United Nations Partition Plan for Palestine, the leadership of the Yishuv considered it of vital importance.
 With the capture of the port of Haifa it would be possible for the Haganah to receive supplies and armaments.

-With the outbreak of the 1947-1948 civil war in Mandatory Palestine, Haifa's Arab population was subject to acts of terrorism by the Irgun and Haganah, and many Palestinians began to flee the city.
+With the outbreak of the 1947–1948 civil war in Mandatory Palestine, Haifa's Arab population was subject to acts of terrorism by the Irgun and Haganah, and many Palestinians began to flee the city.
 By mid March, 25,000 to 30,000 Palestinian Arabs had already evacuated from Haifa.

-The implementation of Plan Dalet in Haganah's April offensive — including Operation Nachshon to open the Tel-Aviv-Jerusalem road, and Operation Yiftah to control eastern Galilee — appeared to take the Arab Higher Committee (AHC) by surprise.
+The implementation of Plan Dalet in Haganah's April offensive—including Operation Nachshon to open the Tel-Aviv–Jerusalem road, and Operation Yiftah to control eastern Galilee—appeared to take the Arab Higher Committee (AHC) by surprise.
 The Palestinian Arab half of Haifa was remote from other major Palestinian Arab centres and contact had been cut off by the Jewish villages along the approach roads to Haifa.
 Businesses and workshops had closed with no prospect of continued employment.
 Unemployment was rife and the cost of food had escalated.